 Vishnu Ramdeen...
-Yes, Rajah had one daughter, Chaing (Chingaria).
+Rajah had one daughter Chingaria (my mother).
 I remember once a group of us went to pick coconut behind the wire, when caught I was sent to negotiate.
 My grandfather's response was "grandson or no grandson, if caught, the penalty is the same" (not exact words).
 He had a contract for collecting and extracting the kernel from the nuts which was later sold to the CGA.
 Rajah's brothers were Ballyram and Mohip.

 (53d) The Ballyram House....
 Next was the Ballyram home.
 It was a large wooden house which sat about two full lots away from the road.
-There was an oil-sand roadway that entered the large front yard and led up to the house.
-There was also a long animal pen towards the southern side of the house.
+There was an oil-sand roadway that entered the large front yard leading up to the house and a long animal pen on the south side.
 Mr Ballyram had a few cattle and mules.
 Among their children were Malo, Benzin, Kenny & Doris.
 Benzin and I were classmates at Gasparillo Government School.
-He was a brilliant underhand spin bowler.
+He was a brilliant underhand bowler.
 My wife says that she and Doris were classmates.

-I remember that Mama used to send me and my brothers for manure from their pen.
-We would load up our box-cart and push it home.
-Mama took special care of her flower garden.
+I remember Mama used to send me, Nurul, Suge & Sham for manure from their pen.
+We'd load up our box-cart and push it home.
+She took special care of her flower garden.
+Our families were good friends in those days.

 I was about eight years old when Mr Ballyram disappeared.
 He'd gone to his latrine one night.
 When he did not return they began searching for him.
 The latrine door was latched from inside with the flambeau still lighting.
 There was no sign of him leaving the latrine.
 He just disappeared and no one ever saw him again.
 Police and relatives searched everywhere.
 They bailed out the latrine and the river.
-They searched throughout the island but he was never found.
+For several months they searched throughout the island but he was never found.
 Many stories and rumors grew out of this incident but the mystery of Mr Ballyram's disappearance was never solved.